shahnami/pixelama/README.md

 ```
 {
   "class": "Monkey", // This is the name of the class of your art, which is a subclass of ArtWork
-  "assets": "assets/artwork/monkey/", // This is the path to the assets for your class, and needs to be created
+  "assets": "assets/artwork/monkey", // This is the path to the assets for your class, and needs to be created.
   "configuration": {
     "rows": 37, // This is the recommended number of rows for your grid
     "cols": 37, // This is the recommended number of columns for your grid